Last updated on November 5th, 2023 at 09:47 am

 Otherwise, you could get off at Bristol Temple Meads, but that would mean doing a bit of walking, and the price doesn’t change wherever you get off, so it’s best to get off in the city centre.

-Bristol by train
+Bristol by Train

 Bristol is also accessible by train if you are travelling within the UK, so I think it’s a better option than to travel by plane.
 It is more sustainable to travel by train than by bus, but you also save yourself the hassle of going through customs and so on.